garylvov/back_massage_bot/README.md

 and other sensors, as long as they provide point cloud information.
 The base vision and motion planning code in ``back_massage_bot`` wouldn't need to change at all; only the ROS 2 integration in ``ws/src/main_ros`` and would have to be adapted to build and launch the new platform.

-This repository provides a high level overview of the project, but you can also read [our final report here](garylvov.com) if this README is not enough info.
-(TODO: Add report link).

 # Installation